Emerade 150 micrograms solution for injection in pre-filled pen

 2. Place Emerade against the outer side of the thigh at a 90° angle and press firmly so that the needle cover is depressed.
 A click can be heard when the device has activated and the needle has penetrated the thigh.

-3. Hold Emerade against the thigh for about 5 seconds.
+Hold Emerade fully pressed against the thigh for 5 seconds.
 Lightly massage the injection site afterwards.

 The needle in Emerade is protected before, during and after the injection.